Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Elevate your head while sleeping to reduce acid reflux at night.

-4. Dry Mouth (Xerostomia) and Its Impact on Taste
+4. Dry Mouth (Xerostomia)

 A dry mouth, or xerostomia, occurs when your salivary glands don’t produce enough saliva.
 Saliva plays a crucial role in washing away food particles and bacteria, so food debris and bacteria can build up when it’s insufficient, leading to a bitter taste.
 Medications, dehydration, or certain health conditions can also cause dry mouth.